If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 If you haven’t found any questionable links in your link profile, then congratulations!
 Your link profile has passed the audit, and you can relax until your next regular check.

-Now that you know the worst offenders in your link profile, you need to work on removing them from the web.
+Google search console – Now that you know the worst offenders in your link profile, you need to work on removing them from the web.
 Otherwise, they could damage your reputation and make your ranking situation worse.
 Your first step is to try removing the links yourself through a login and manual removal.
-If you are unable to do so, you’ll have to go straight to the webmaster.
+If you are unable to do so, you’ll have to go straight to the google search console.

-If you remember building the link in the first place, you should still have the webmaster’s contact information.
+If you remember building the link in the first place, you should still have the webmaster’s (google search console) contact information.
 If not, you can usually find it listed on the site itself under the contact page.

-If you’re still having trouble finding the webmaster, do a Whois search in Google by typing “Whois” followed by the domain.
+If you’re still having trouble finding the (google search console)webmaster, do a Whois search in Google by typing “Whois” followed by the domain.
 This will give you all the publicly available information on a given domain such as the contact information and the hosting company.
-You can also contact the hosting company directly to try and get closer to the webmaster.
+You can also contact the hosting company directly to try and get closer to the google search console webmaster.

 Once you have the information, write a polite email to the webmaster and formally ask that the link be removed.
 In most cases, they’ll be happy to help.